MetaMask/metamask-docs/wallet/tutorials/metamask-sdk-viem-wagmi.md

 };
 ```

-If you are using this feature you will need to test your dapp on a mobile device using it's native browser.
+If you are using this feature, you will need to test your dapp on a mobile device using its native browser.

 #### Map RPC URLs for Read-only RPC Requests

-The default value is `{ }`.
 This option should be used in conjunction with the `infuraAPIKey` and `defaultReadOnlyChainId`.
-Imagine that we want to make read-only requests to Mainnet (chain ID `0x1`) use the Infura API, while read-only requests to the local testnet (chain ID 0x539) uses a custom node.
+Imagine that we want to make read-only requests to Mainnet (chain ID `0x1`) using the Infura API, while read-only requests to the local testnet (chain ID 0x539) use a custom node.

 The `infuraAPIKey` provides access to various networks supported by Infura
-The `readonlyRPCMap` provides access to custom nodes and override Infura networks in case of a conflict.
+The `readonlyRPCMap` allows access to custom nodes and overrides Infura networks in case of a conflict.

 You can configure your dapp to make read-only requests using the Infura API, custom nodes, or both.
 We have already seen an example of configuring our dapp to use the `infuraAPIKey`.